disha-satpute/MySQL/sql_constraints.md

 ```
 In this example:

-o The EmployeeID column is of type INT and has the AUTO_INCREMENT constraint.
+o The EmployeeID column is of type INT and has the AUTO_INCREMENT constraint.<br>
 o The PRIMARY KEY constraint is applied to the EmployeeID column, ensuring that it will uniquely identify each row.

 *Inserting Data :*